King Power Stadium: Background and construction

+Financial controversy

+The cost of the new stadium, combined with relegation from the Premiership, the collapse of the English transfer market due to the introduction of the transfer window, and the collapse of ITV Digital, meant Leicester went into receivership shortly after moving to the new stadium.

+As a result, local businesses involved in the stadium project were impacted financially, and Leicester were unable to pay the full amount owed to Birse Construction, who had built the stadium for £35-37 million less than three months earlier.
+Birse Construction therefore lost a large part of their fee and withdrew from any future football ground construction.
+The club did however pay the stadium's overall project manager, DTZ, in full.

+Leicester ended the 2002–03 season with promotion back to the Premier League (then known as the FA Barclaycard Premiership), despite spending the early part of the season in receivership due to their huge debts, until a takeover deal was completed.

 Opening

 The stadium was officially opened by former Leicester striker Gary Lineker on 23 July 2002.
 He used a giant pair of scissors to cut a ribbon on the pitch after arriving at the stadium in a Walkers lorry.
-The first game at the new stadium was a friendly against Basque team Athletic Bilbao, on 4 August 2002.
+The first match at the new stadium was a friendly against Basque team Athletic Bilbao, on 4 August 2002.
+The match finished 1–1, with Tiko scoring the first goal at the stadium, and Jordan Stewart scoring Leicester's first goal.
+The attendance was approximately 24,000 (no official figure was recorded due to a computer problem).

 Manager Micky Adams described the stadium in the club's pre-match programme: “I am sure everyone will agree our new home is pretty special.
 Spectacular, I’d call it.
 Fantastic seems to be the word used by most people to describe the surroundings and the facilities.
 It’s certainly a stadium befitting the 21st century."

-The game finished 1–1, with Tiko scoring the first goal at the stadium, and Jordan Stewart scoring Leicester's first goal.
-The attendance was approximately 24,000 (no official figure was recorded due to a computer problem).
-The first competitive match took place six days later and Leicester beat Watford 2–0 in front of a near-capacity crowd of 31,022.
+The first competitive match took place six days later and Leicester won 2–0 against Watford in front of a near-capacity crowd of 31,022.
 Brian Deane scored both goals, including the stadium's first in competitive games.
-Leicester ended the 2002–03 season promoted back to the Premier League, losing just two home games in the season, despite spending the early part of the season in receivership due to their huge debts, until a takeover deal was completed.